Ridge Racer 3D: Gameplay

+Development and release

+Namco Bandai had announced the creation of a Ridge Racer for Nintendo's upcoming system at E3 2010.
+The game was designed to take advantage of the device screen's 3D stereo view.

+The game was released in Japan as a launch title on 26 February 2011 and in North America on 22 March, five days prior to the launch of the Nintendo 3DS itself in that region.
+Ridge Racer 3D was also released in Europe on 25 March and in Australia on 31 March.

+Soundtrack

+The background music was produced by Namco Bandai's NBGI unit, including Rio Hamamoto, Taku Inoue, Hiroshi Okubo, Akihiko Ishikawa, and Ryo Watanabe.
+The opening theme (Do You Wanna Ride?) and closing theme (Tonight) vocals and spoken words by Sky Hy and Heather Jonson, from King Street Sounds.
+The soundtrack album was released on CD on 9 May 2011 by the SuperSweep label.

 Reception

+Commercial

 Ridge Racer 3D was commercially successful.
 During its first week, it sold over 34,000 copies.
 In total, the game sold over 116,000 copies, 20,000 more than its portable predecessor Ridge Racer 2.

+Critical

 According to the review aggregator website Metacritic, the game received "generally favorable reviews" with a score of 75/100.

 Critics agreed that 3D was one of the best launch titles for the console, and showed the system's potential.
 IGN said that it made for a great launch title for the 3DS, while Joystiq claimed it was one of the best games available for the console.
 Eurogamers review criticized the game for lacking new courses but praised it overall as "a Ridge Racer experience that could be unlike any other" by virtue of its 3D visuals.
 Nintendo World Report claimed it was one of the most impressive launch titles available, as did Destructoid.
 Multiple reviewers compared the game to the other 3DS racing game launch title Asphalt 3D, all of whom said that Ridge Racer 3D's quality and polish made it a far superior product.

-The gameplay of 3D was well-received.
+The gameplay of 3D was well received.
 Many publications said that the game still kept the core Ridge Racer mechanics intact, such as drifting, and retained what they felt made the franchise fun.
 Nintendojo said it set the standard for racing games on the 3DS.
 Nintendo World Report described it as "a rather excellent mix of arcade and sim racing", liking its simplistic, easy-to-grasp controls.
 Critics also commended the game for its 3D display, which they claimed made it a technologically impressive title for the console.
 Nintendojo stated that the 3D effect made the game stand out, and was the definitive way to play it.
 Eurogamer and IGN agreed, with Eurogamer stating it made for the best portable iteration of the Ridge Racer series.